graphql/graphql.github.io/src/content/faq/General.md

 A list of GraphQL clients in various languages is available on our [Code page](/code/).
 There’s also an [in-depth explanation of their benefits](https://www.howtographql.com/advanced/0-clients/) on How To GraphQL.

 You don't need a specific client to work with GraphQL, though.
 You might want to start out by [issuing GraphQL results with a regular HTTP client](/learn/serving-over-http/).
 Then later switch to a GraphQL-optimized client as your application grows in complexity.

-## Where is the documentation for subscriptions?

-It's not on this website yet, but we're working on it.
-For now, the specification includes details for [how to write and execute subscriptions](https://spec.graphql.org/draft/#sec-Subscription).

-If you'd like to help write guides on subscriptions, please [let us know](https://github.com/graphql/graphql.github.io/issues/new).

 ## Does GraphQL replace ORMs?